Goziechukwu/muse_school/README.md

 ## Future Developments

 The arrangement of some of the images in the deployed project, though okay, but they can be better adjusted to align the longer images with the shorter ones.

+The rating of courses can be improved to take care of decimals and not just whole number ratings.

 ## Contact information